-Previously, the Company depended on one customer for a significant portion of its revenue.
 The loss of any relationship with a large customer, or a significant downturn in the business or financial condition of any such customer, could have adverse consequences on the Company's future business.

-No customer accounted for 10% or more of fiscal 2022 or 2021 revenues.
-If the Company had customers that accounted for a significant portion of its net revenues, then the loss of any of those customers, or a significant reduction in sales to any such customer, could adversely affect the Company's revenues and, consequently, its business.
+During the year ended September 30, 2023, one customer accounted for 14.8% of net revenue.
+No customer accounted for 10% or more of net revenue for the year ended September 30, 2022.
+The loss of any relationship with a large customer, or a significant reduction in sales to any such customer, could adversely affect the Company's revenues and, consequently, its business.